Theory of robust quantum many-body scars in long-range interacting systems: Overview

 \begin{itemize} \item Performing an extensive study of numerical energy spectra of variable-range quantum Ising chains, we show that random-matrix-like level repulsion appears for infinitesimal $\alpha$ along with resilient anomalous eigenstates, characterized by large collective spin size, low entanglement, and high overlap with product states (Sec.~\ref{sec_numerics}).
 We identify these eigenstates as candidate QMBS-like states, smoothly deformed from the large-spin eigenstates of the permutationally-symmetric (solvable) mean-field limit $\alpha=0$.
 Using a refined numerical approach which involves a projection of the Hamiltonian onto large-spin subspaces (App.~\ref{app_approximethod}), we find evidence for robustness of the QMBS for arbitrary $L$ when $0<\alpha\lesssim d$, and for their eventual hybridization when $\alpha\gg d$.

 \item We formulate a self-consistent analytical theory of eigenstate localization in Hilbert space that fully backs our numerical observations (Sec.~\ref{sec_theory}).
 First, we introduce a procedure to map an interacting spin lattice onto a collective spin coupled to an ensemble of bosonic modes, physically representing magnon excitations with non-vanishing momenta.
-The coupling strength is controlled by $\alpha$ and $d$ and it is vanishingly small in the mean-field limit.
+The coupling strength is controlled by $\alpha$ and $d$ and it is vanishingly small for $\alpha\to0$.
 In a Hilbert space shell with fixed energy density and large collective spin, the exact spin-boson description reduces to a simpler but still interacting quantum impurity model: a relativistic quantum rotor parametrically coupled to a quadratic bosonic bath.
 We find an exact solution to this effective Hamiltonian, which allows us to compute the degree of eigenstate delocalization in Hilbert space and hence to check self-consistency.
 We find that the eigenstates of this rotor-magnon Hamiltonian are self-consistent QMBS of the original spin Hamiltonian only for $0<\alpha<d$.
-Figure~\ref{fig_summary1} visually summarizes the steps of our eigenstate localization theory, which relies on two fundamental ingredients: \begin{enumerate} \item sufficiently slow interaction decay $0<\alpha<d$; \item classical integrability of the mean-field limit. \end{enumerate} These QMBS thus possess, by construction, a clear fingerprint from semiclassical periodic orbits -- sometimes considered a defining feature of QMBS.

-\item We predict and classify instabilities of the QMBS, arising from violations of the above conditions.
+Figure~\ref{fig_summary1} visually summarizes the steps of our eigenstate localization theory, which relies on two fundamental ingredients: \begin{enumerate} \item sufficiently slow interaction decay $0<\alpha<d$; \item classical integrability of the mean-field limit. \end{enumerate} These QMBS thus possess, by construction, a clear fingerprint from semiclassical periodic orbits -- sometimes considered a defining feature of QMBS. \item We predict and classify instabilities of the QMBS, arising from violations of the above conditions.
 Eigenstate delocalization most notably occurs in presence of discrete-symmetry breaking or of mean-field chaotic dynamics.
 We accurately test these predictions for the long-range quantum Ising chain, respectively in the ordered phase or in presence of periodic kicks (Sec.~\ref{sec_predictions}).
 Figure~\ref{fig_summary2} reports representative examples. \end{itemize}

 The results of this work have a broader impact on quantum many-body physics and its applications, which we briefly elaborate on in the conclusive Sec.~\ref{sec_conclusions}.